MywishAnand/DeepLenseSim-AI-Agent/README.md

 - `DeepLenseSim/`: Submodule containing the core physics library.
 - `Tests/README.md`: Master list of 20 verification prompts, this agent has been tested on.
 - `Tests/`: Simulation outputs of the test prompts.
-- `output/`: Functional directory for subsequent simulation outputs (ignored by git).
+- `output/`: Directory for subsequent simulation outputs.

 ## 🛡️ Hardened Safety Features
 - **Hardened Human-in-the-Loop**: The agent is now strictly forbidden from guessing core parameters.
 It will actively explain constraint violations (e.g., $z_{gal} \leq z_{halo}$) back to the user.